 Washington Grove has longstanding historical connections to its neighboring landscape and the associated vistas.
 Maintaining mutually beneficial relationships has been a consistent objective of the Town.
 Oldest amongst these is the tie to the railroad and the string of railroad communities spawned by it.
 This connected Washington Grove to the City of Washington through daily commuter trips provided a common focus with the Oakmont neighborhood and instigated the commercial activity at the corner of Washington Grove Lane and Railroad Street.
 Oakmont developed a more suburban character of housing, but the layout focused on a public park to accompany the Train Station.
 The original General Store and Post Office (now Hershey's Restaurant) was built at the edge of the park, and the Washington Grove Elementary School was built not far away.
 The Oakmont viewscape from Town includes a Commercial-Transition zoned parcel, developed and undeveloped residential parcels, Hershey's Restaurant, the Oakmont Park, and 17051 Oakmont Avenue, which viewed across the railroad, is of a compatible scale and density.
-Several of the houses date from the Chautauqua period and at least one served as a boarding house for the events.
-Because the MARC train has a stop, it may be considered a commuter transit stop and thus risks future dense development.
-The Oakmont neighborhood qualified but turned down the opportunity to become a county historic district.
-A recent large parcel visible from the Train Station is being developed into multiple single-family homes behind an existing Chautauqua era house.
-The Oakmont neighborhood is considered a very important historic viewshed of the Town, and any construction will impact the historic integrity of the district and its context.
+Several of the houses date from the Chautauqua period and at Underline: Indicates matter added to previous Comprehensive Plan.